paulbricman/paulbricman.github.io/_thoughtware/2021-04-28-semantica.md

 ['neuroscience', 'brains', 'biology', 'physiology', 'cognition', 'mathematics', 'neural', 'cognitive']
 ```

-Conceptual blending has been described as the process of partially projecting multiple concepts onto a blended mental space.[^6] If this explanation seems largely circular, that's because it is.
+Conceptual blending has been described as the process of partially projecting multiple concepts onto a [blended mental space](http://www.cogsci.ucsd.edu/~faucon/BEIJING/blending.pdf).
+If this explanation seems largely circular, that's because it is.
 Still, this tool can be used to perform this ill-defined but intuitive task.

 - span